riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 ###Writing our tests and implementing step 9

-OK, we're going to need to update `page-contents` to take into account the login / logout links.
+OK, since we are adding the concept of users to our application we'll need to update `page-contents` to take into account a login / logout link.

 As well, `new-task` will need to be updated to include the new rule about only logged in users  being able to create tasks.
 Also we'll want to enhance the test to check that tasks are correctly associated with users.

 Finally we need to update `task-item` as tasks now need to indicate who created them.

-A bit of set-up is going to be required before we can get to the actual test as we need to figure out how to handle accounts in our tests.
+A bit of set-up is going to be required before we can get to the actual testing as we need to figure out how to handle accounts within our tests.
 First off let's add the necessary authentication packages.

 #####Terminal
 {% highlight Bash %}